5 things we learned from Seahawks as they prepare for NFL draft

 Schneider said there hasn’t been much activity yet, but that “that stuff really gets pretty intense I’d say like next Tuesday, Wednesday.
 Those are the two days that people really set up broad parameters at moving up, moving back at different spots.’’

-The Seahawks have appeared to prepare to either move up or back — or simply take advantage of who might fall to them depending on what else happens — by meeting in person with just about everyone who could be taken in the top five picks.
+The Seahawks have prepared to move up or back — or simply take advantage of who might fall to them — by meeting in person with just about everyone who could be taken in the top five picks.

 Schneider and Carroll took their famous “quarterback selfies’’ tour to visit the Pro Days of four QBs expected to go in the first round, including Alabama’s Bryce Young (expected to go first to Carolina) and Ohio State’s C.J.
 Stroud, who also could go in the first few picks.